w3c/wai-fundamentals-overview/content/foundations-course.md

 - people with disabilities
 - others

-It has optional activities and materials so that you can learn more about the topics you are most interested in.
-It covers:
+## What you’ll learn

+- How people with disabilities use digital technology
+- The principles of designing and developing accessibly: Perceivable, Operable, Understandable, and Robust (POUR)
+- The W3C Web Content Accessibility Guidelines (WCAG) and other international standards for accessibility
+- The business case -- how accessibility can expand market reach, demonstrate social responsibility, drive innovation, and minimize legal risk
+- Approaches for planning and managing accessibility in your project and in your organization
+- How you can check web pages for some basic accessibility issues and improve accessibility

+The syllabus includes:
 - What is Web Accessibility (2 sections)
 - People and Digital Technology (5 sections)
 - Business Case and Benefits (2 sections)
 - Principles, Standards, and Checks (5 sections)
 - Getting Started with Accessibility (2 sections)

+**You can learn more about the specific topics you are most interested in** from the optional activities and materials.

 ## Duration